learn-co-curriculum/hs-coding-club-html-lesson1-intro/README.md

 The very first thing you should do after reading this intro is get familiar with Nitrous.
 Please read the lesson `Getting Set Up With Nitrous` before you do anything else!

-Every week includes three parts: comes equipped with several things:
+Every week comes equipped with several things:

 1. An Intro - Just like today, this will highlight the most important sections to get through, and provide information on things like the hashtags to use to share your work!